-The IRS has audited the Company's US income tax returns for all tax years ended through 31 March 2000.
+The IRS has audited the Company's U.S. income tax returns for all tax years ended through 31 March 2000.
 The Company settled all issues and paid all assessments arising out of the audit during fiscal year 2004.
 The California Franchise Tax Board ("FTB") audited the Company's California franchise tax returns for all tax years ended through 31 March 1999 and proposed substantial assessments.
-The Company has accrued a lesser amount for these proposed assessments that it based upon a protest that it filed on which it believes it will prevail on several issues, with the estimated result that the final assessment will not exceed the amount accrued.
+The Company has accrued a lesser amount for these proposed assessments that it based upon a protest that it filed on which it believes it will prevail on several issues, with the result that the final assessment will not exceed the amount accrued.

 The IRS, the FTB, and the Australian Tax Office are each in the process of auditing the Company's respective jurisdictional income tax returns for various ranges of years including 1998 through 2003.
 None of the audits have progressed sufficiently to predict their ultimate outcome.
-The Company has accrued income tax liabilities for these audits based upon knowledge of all relevant facts and circumstances, taking into account existing tax laws, its experience with previous audits and settlements, the status of current tax examinations, and how the tax authorities view certain issues.
+The Company has accrued income tax liabilities for these audits based upon knowledge of all relevant facts and circumstances, taking into account existing tax laws, our experience with previous audits and settlements, the status of current tax examinations, and how the tax authorities view certain issues.

-During fiscal year 2004, the United States of America and The Netherlands signed a Protocol that if ratified, would amend the existing US-Netherlands tax treaty, under which the Company currently derives significant tax benefits.
-If the Protocol is ratified and the Company is unable to satisfy the requirements for treaty benefits under the Protocol, and if the Company is unable to implement alternative arrangements, it could significantly increase the Company's effective tax rate in fiscal year 2007 forward.
+During fiscal year 2004, the United States of America and The Netherlands signed a protocol that if ratified, would amend the existing U.S.-Netherlands tax treaty, under which the Company currently derives significant tax benefits.
+If the protocol is ratified and the Company is unable to satisfy the requirements for treaty benefits under the protocol, it could significantly increase the Company's effective tax rate in fiscal year 2007 forward.